ventas-carros/ventas-carros.github.io/search.md

 ---
 title: Buscar
-excerpt: "Search for a page or post you're looking for"
+excerpt: "Buscar for a page or post you're looking for"
 ---

 {% include site-search.html %}